Linuxfabrik/monitoring-plugins/README.md

 ![image](https://download.linuxfabrik.ch/monitoring-plugins/assets/img/linuxfabrik-monitoring-check-plugins-teaser.png)

-This Enterprise Class Check Plugin Collection made by [Linuxfabrik](https://www.linuxfabrik.ch) offers a package Python-based, Nagios-compatible check plugins for Icinga, Naemon, Nagios, OP5, Shinken, Sensu and other monitoring applications.
+This Enterprise Class Check Plugin Collection made by [Linuxfabrik](https://www.linuxfabrik.ch) offers a package of Python-based, Nagios-compatible check plugins for Icinga, Naemon, Nagios, OP5, Shinken, Sensu and other monitoring applications.
 Each plugin is a stand-alone command line tool that provides a specific type of check.
 Typically, your monitoring software will run these check plugins to determine the current status of hosts and services on your network.

 The check plugins run on